Laoukings/TNM111/README.md

 ## Setup

-Simply open the

-- **index.html** file in a modern web browser.
-No server is required as the application uses client-side rendering.
+Simply open the cmd, cd to the project, then start a localhost with `python -m http.server`, which creates a [localhost:8000](http://localhost:8000/)

 ## Authors